sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 </aside>

 <aside class="negative">
 <strong>NOTE:</strong><br> When materialization is done in Sigma, then regular (non-oauth) authentication should be used, where every Sigma user is logging into CDW using a single, shared CDQ logon.
-If a client uses oauth, they can not materialize using Sigma.</li>
+If a client uses oauth, they can not materialize using Sigma.

-      <li><strong>Some other exceptions apply:</strong> Elements that use calculations that include parameters and certain system functions (like CurrentTimeZone() , CurrentUser*() ) can not be materialized.
+<strong>Some other exceptions apply:</strong> Elements that use calculations that include parameters and certain system functions (like CurrentTimeZone() , CurrentUser*() ) cannot be materialized.
 </aside>

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## What Options Are There?
+## Options
 Duration: 20

 In the software market, there are several options available for materialization, depending on your specific needs and the technology stack you are working with.